fifth-postulate/postscript-whisperer/workshop/guide/src/appendix/ghostscript.md

 This can be used as a Read-Eval-Print-Loop (REPL).
 See the [Hello, World][book:tool:hello-world] on how to use that.

 ## Alternative
-GhostScript is a low-level tool that allows you to inspect PostScript programs and how they are interpreted.
+Ghostscript is a low-level tool that allows you to inspect PostScript programs and how they are interpreted.
 But often you will want to open a high level viewer.

 Again, installing a PostScript viewer is platform dependent.
 Below we will provide some suggestions per platform